KarazhanSucks/subsyncerr/README.md

 Create a small server or have the ability to connect a server on the side to output the log to be used in apps like NZB360 to view current status.

+Add a healthcheck for Bazarr IP/Hostname and API-key before starting main.py in the docker